Matt McCrane

-Matthew McCrane (born September 8, 1994) is an American football placekicker for the DC Defenders of the XFL.
-He played college football at Kansas State University.
+Matthew McCrane (born September 8, 1994) is an American professional football placekicker for the DC Defenders of the United Football League (UFL).
+He played college football for the Kansas State Wildcats.
 He was signed by the Arizona Cardinals as an undrafted free agent in 2018.
 He has also played for the Oakland Raiders, Pittsburgh Steelers, New York Guardians, and Cleveland Browns.

-Early years
+Early life

 McCrane attended and played high school football at Brownwood High School.
 While playing for the Lions, McCrane converted on 41 of 44 extra points and 7 of 12 field goals, including the longest in school history at 52 yards.